 The judge may order discovery as necessary to assist in this process.
 Such discovery usually includes an exchange of financial information, such as any contributions a parent made to a 529 or other college savings plan.

 Illinois child support obligations may extend until the child obtains a bachelor’s degree.
-For a free consultation with an experienced family law attorney in Long Grove, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced family law attorney in Long Grove, contact the Andrea Heckman Law Convenient payment plans are available.